Take Action: How Active Are You?

 - Doing push-ups on the floor or against the wall

-- Lifting small weights – you can even use cans of food as weights
+- Lifting small weights – you can even use bottled water or cans of food as weights

 If you do muscle-strengthening activities with weights, check out the do’s and don’ts of training with weights.